Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Removed the forPlayer functions and variablers from the Drops class
 - Added InjuredExplorer NPC
 - Added isHealingItem() functions to Drops class for InjuredExplorer NPC

+8/23:

+- Performed code cleanup and encapsulation for the HUDLayer class